NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/ProductContextReport.md

 lead to addiction and our users slowly losing significant amounts of money.
 To help prevent this we could implement a system that warns a user when they are taking a major risk that they may not be able to afford.
 This wouldn't prevent the user from doing what they want but instead ensure that they are fully informed.

+If our program was open publicly this would also pose an ethical issue as a specialist software like this could be used by untrained traders without knowledge and could lead to some financial loses.
+This could be prevented by limiting its availability and maybe posing some checks or financial proof of users.

 ## Health & Safety